jamesapdx/my-screnrc/README.md

 # my-screnrc
 Make screen fun again!
-A .screenrc file that enables tediousness out of creating regions by enabling a "region mode"
+A .screenrc file that takes the tediousness out of creating regions by enabling a "region mode"